Understanding Your Algorithm Project

 cid

-: The component name of the algorithmname
+: The component ID of the algorithmgid

 : The name of this algorithm pluginmodelType